vhermecz/dotfiles/README.md

 ### Other Configuration

 * Configure iTerm2 to use the preferences file in this repo
-* Contains a python requirements file (not currently used)
+* Create a virtual env for the python installed by brew

 ### Install Software with Brew